• Skip to primary navigation

 5 from 7 votes

-An easy cheesy leeks recipe!
-Tender leeks are smothered in a smooth cheesy sauce, topped with breadcrumbs, and baked in the oven until crispy and golden!
+A simple cheesy leeks recipe.
+Tender leeks are smothered in a smooth cheddar cheese sauce, topped with breadcrumbs, and baked in the oven until crispy and golden!

 Course Side Dish